sschwartzman/newrelic-unix-plugin/README.md

 ###  <a name="pluginjson"></a> Configuring the `plugin.json` file

-The `plugin.json` file contains the list of OS level commands that you want to execute as part of the plugin.
+The `plugin.json` file contains the list of OS level commands that you want to execute as part of the plugin, and global settings to apply across all commands.
 All current possibilities for each OS are found in the `config/plugin.json.[OS]` template files.
 To properly set up the agent for your OS, copy one of these template to `plugin.json`.

 Each command will get its own object in the `agents` array, as seen in the Example below.
 `command` is the only required configuration for each object.
-Commands in lowercase are ones literally defined in the plugin (i.e. 'iostat'), whereas commands in Caps are specialized variations on those commands (i.e. `VirtualMemory`).
+Commands in lowercase are ones literally defined in the plugin (i.e. `iostat`), whereas commands in Caps are specialized variations on those commands (i.e. `IostatCPU`).

+#### Global Configurations (NEW!)

+Each plugin.json file now has a `global` object, which contains the optional configurations to be applied across all of the commands.

+* Configurations in the `agents` array override what's in the `global` object.
+  - I.e. If you want to turn on debug for one statement, you can set the `debug` object to false in the `global` object, and set it to true in that command's `agent` object.
+* If you choose to use the old versions of plugin.json (without a `global` option), those will work fine.

 #### Optional Configurations for `plugin.json`